OpenEvalProject/evals/manuscripts/elife-23971/v4/manuscript.md

 ## Abstract

-10.7554/eLife.23971.001 Homeostatic systems that rely on genetic regulatory networks are intrinsically limited by the transcriptional response time, which may restrict a cell’s ability to adapt to unanticipated environmental challenges.
+Homeostatic systems that rely on genetic regulatory networks are intrinsically limited by the transcriptional response time, which may restrict a cell’s ability to adapt to unanticipated environmental challenges.
 To bypass this limitation, cells have evolved mechanisms whereby exposure to mild stress increases their resistance to subsequent threats.
 However, the mechanisms responsible for such adaptive homeostasis remain largely unknown.
-Here, we used live-cell imaging and microfluidics to investigate the adaptive response of budding yeast to temporally controlled H 2 O 2 stress patterns.
-We demonstrate that acquisition of tolerance is a systems-level property resulting from nonlinearity of H 2 O 2 scavenging by peroxiredoxins and our study reveals that this regulatory scheme induces a striking hormetic effect of extracellular H 2 O 2 stress on replicative longevity.
+Here, we used live-cell imaging and microfluidics to investigate the adaptive response of budding yeast to temporally controlled H2O2 stress patterns.
+We demonstrate that acquisition of tolerance is a systems-level property resulting from nonlinearity of H2O2 scavenging by peroxiredoxins and our study reveals that this regulatory scheme induces a striking hormetic effect of extracellular H2O2 stress on replicative longevity.
 Our study thus provides a novel quantitative framework bridging the molecular architecture of a cellular homeostatic system to the emergence of nonintuitive adaptive properties.
-DOI: http://dx.doi.org/10.7554/eLife.23971.001

 ## Introduction

 Homeostatic systems are ubiquitous in biology and function to restore internal physiological variables to a given set point following fluctuations in the internal or external environment.
 The accuracy of such control mechanisms (i.e. its ability to reach an equilibrium state that is as close as possible to the pre-existing state), is thought to be essential to ensure robust physiological adaptation.
 Therefore, understanding the mechanisms underlying accurate control in regulatory networks has emerged as a central question in Control Theory applied to biological systems (Khammash, 2016; Ma et al., 2009; Whitacre, 2012).
 Several seminal studies have pointed to the existence of ‘perfectly adapting’ systems in which exact restoration of the pre-existing state is observed, including bacterial chemotaxis (Barkai and Leibler, 1997; Berg and Tedesco, 1975), calcium signaling (El-Samad et al., 2002), and yeast hyperosmolarity response (Muzzey et al., 2009), all of which are based on a regulatory scheme referred to as ‘integral feedback’ (Yi et al., 2000).

-However, high control accuracy alone is insufficient to protect against the potentially damaging effects of environmental challenges, and other dynamical properties of homeostatic systems may determine the cell’s ability to adapt: indeed, most stress regulatory pathways feature transcriptional responses, which are intrinsically slower processes than the other biochemical effects of stress exposure (
+However, high control accuracy alone is insufficient to protect against the potentially damaging effects of environmental challenges, and other dynamical properties of homeostatic systems may determine the cell’s ability to adapt: indeed, most stress regulatory pathways feature transcriptional responses, which are intrinsically slower processes than the other biochemical effects of stress exposure (Muzzey and van Oudenaarden, 2009; Young et al., 2013).
+Because of this limiting response time, it is expected that a transient peak in the internal stress level (output peak of magnitude Omax, Figure 1A) may occur in response to stepwise exposure to an external stressor (input, Figure 1A).
+Such a transient overshoot may trigger irreversible deleterious effects leading to cell death, irrespective of the ability of the homeostatic system to accurately restore the pre-existing steady state (Oeq on Figure 1A).
+In this case, interestingly, the rate at which stress is applied (while keeping constant the overall magnitude of stress) should directly control Omax and hence determine cellular stress resistance (Figure 1A).
+Remarkably, this hypothesis has neither been formally addressed theoretically nor been tested experimentally.
+Yet, whether the adaptation range of a homeostatic system is set only by the overall stressor level, or alternatively, depends on the kinetics of the input stress pattern remains a question of fundamental importance.

 ![Figure 1.](https://cdn.elifesciences.org/articles/23971/elife-23971-fig1-v4.jpg)

-**Figure 1.:** 2O2.(A) Schematic representation of ‘training’ and ‘stress tolerance’ phenomena in a simple negative feedback-based system.
+**Figure 1.:** (A) Schematic representation of ‘training’ and ‘stress tolerance’ phenomena in a simple negative feedback-based system.
 (B) Schematic of the microfluidic device setup for live-cell imaging in H2O2-containing media.
 (C) Decline in extracellular H2O2 concentration comparing the single-cell assay and bulk experiment (starting at cellular OD600 = 0.5).
 (D) Sequence of phase-contrast and fluorescence images of cells at the indicated time points after addition of 0.4 mM H2O2 at t = 300 min.
 The red and green channels represent the Htb2-mCherry (nuclear marker) and Yap1-GFP signals, respectively.
 Orange and white lines represent the cellular and nuclear contours obtained after automated segmentation.
 The white bars represent 5 µm.
 (E) Top: Mean growth rate per cell as a function of time after addition of different H2O2 concentrations at t = 300 min, as indicated in the bottom panel.
 Middle: Mean nuclear Yap1-GFP localization as a function of time, with the same color coding as in the top and bottom panels.
 Yap1-GFP scoring is not possible at 0.6 mM due to metabolic arrest/cell death and GFP signal decline.
 (F) Increase in mean Yap1-GFP localization (relative to the pre-stress level) at steady state (measured for t > 800 min) as a function of H2O2 concentration added at t = 300 min during a step experiment.
 Lines represent the best fits to mathematical models of integral (blue), linear (red) and nonlinear (magenta) feedback with different sets of assumptions (see Materials and methods).
 (G) Comparison of growth rate at steady state as a function of H2O2 concentration for the wild-type (WT) strain and the Δyap1 mutant.
 Error bars and shaded regions are SEM (C, N = 6; E, N > 100 for most time points; F and G, N > 100 for each H2O2 concentration).
-See also Figure 1—figure supplement 1 and Materials and methods.DOI: http://dx.doi.org/10.7554/eLife.23971.003
+See also Figure 1—figure supplement 1 and Materials and methods.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/23971/elife-23971-fig1-figsupp1-v4.jpg)

 **Figure 1—figure supplement 1.:** (A) Fluorescein diffusion kinetics in an empty trapping cavity.
 Top left: phase-contrast image centered on a trapping cavity with two supply channels on the sides.
 The blue circle corresponds to the region of interest (ROI) of the supply channel in which the GFP signal is scored over time (bottom left: blue line).
 The red circle corresponds to the ROI of the trapping cavity in which the GFP signal is scored over time (bottom left: red line).
 Right: fluorescence images were taken at the indicated time points.
 The white bar represents 5 µm.
 (B) Same experiment as (A) for a crowded cavity.
 The magnification region on the right bottom corner (GFP and phase contrast) shows that the fluorescein doesn’t enter the cells during the experiment.
 The white bar represents 5 µm.
 (C) Scoring of the mean nuclear Yap1-GFP localization as a function of time for cells located at the edge of the trapping cavity (30 s time resolution).
 Error bars are SEM (N > 100 for all time points).
-(D) Phenotypic distribution across the cells depending of their position in the trapping cavity. p-Value is calculated using a Chi-squared test of independency.DOI: http://dx.doi.org/10.7554/eLife.23971.004
+(D) Phenotypic distribution across the cells depending of their position in the trapping cavity. p-Value is calculated using a Chi-squared test of independency.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/23971/elife-23971-fig1-figsupp2-v4.jpg)

 **Figure 1—figure supplement 2.:** (A) Growth rate measurements in the absence of stress.
 Top: cell volume of individual cells.
 Each color corresponds to a single cell followed over its successive divisions.
 The colored filled circle indicates a budding event.
 Middle: mean growth rate per cell as defined in Materials and methods.
 The error bars indicate the standard error of the mean (+/- SEM, N > 100 cells by the end of the experiment).
 Below: temporal profile of H2O2 concentration used during the experiment.
 (B) Same as (A), but following the switch from 0 to 0.4 mM H2O2 at t = 300 min.
 (C) Scatter plot showing the absence of correlation between cell growth rate and cell volume of individual cells.
 (D) Top: Evolution of mean (+/- SEM, N > 100 for most time points) cell size during the switch from 0 to 0.4 mM H2O2 at t = 300 min.
 Below: temporal profile of H2O2 concentration used during the experiment.
-(E) Similar experiment as in Figure 1E, but with the Δyap1 mutant.DOI: http://dx.doi.org/10.7554/eLife.23971.005
+(E) Similar experiment as in Figure 1E, but with the Δyap1 mutant.

 Interestingly, however, there is one prominent example of stress pattern that confers improved cellular adaptation despite fast environmental changes, known as acquired stress resistance, or stress tolerance: in this case, a mild stress preconditioning increases resistance to subsequent, acute exposure to large doses of the same stressor.
 This effect has been observed in a broad spectrum of species, from unicellular organisms to mammals, in response to diverse environmental challenges (Davies et al., 1995; Hecker et al., 2007; Kandror et al., 2004; Kensler et al., 2007; Lewis et al., 1995; Lindquist, 1986; Lou and Yousef, 1997; Lu et al., 1993; Scholz et al., 2005) and is considered to be an anticipation strategy to overcome potentially harmful environmental conditions in the future (Mitchell et al., 2009).
 Stress resistance is thus itself an adaptive trait reflecting an intrinsic plasticity of the homeostatic machinery.
 However, the mechanisms underlying such adaptive homeostasis- the robustness of which is improved following stress exposure (Davies, 2016), remain to be elucidated.
 In particular, it is not known how this acquired stress resistance bypasses/overcomes the intrinsically slow response time of the stress response (e.g. through faster transcriptional response, or initially higher stressor degradation rate- analogous to stress buffering) and how this might be mechanistically achieved (Figure 1A).